JGCRI/ambrosia/README.md

 ## Examples

 A list of examples describing the different features in `ambrosia`are described in the [`ambrosia_vignette.rmd`](https://jgcri.github.io/ambrosia/articles/ambrosia_vignette.html) in the vignettes(`vignettes/`) directory.
 The example below shows how a user can get an estimate of demand using some sample parameters.
-The 11 parameters are described in table below with values from the latest version of ambrosia.

 ```r
 #Get a sample data set